drew-two/GTSRB-Traffic-Sign-Image-Recognition/Project_Description.md

-# MLOps Final Project
+# MLOps Final Project Planning

-You may not agree with how I have judged myself so far, this was just for me to plan my project

-## What's Needed

 1. Problem description
 	- [x] Problem is well described and it's clear what the problem the project solves